Our Team

 Claudine André has dedicated her life to saving the bonobo, an endangered great ape.
 She began rescuing and rehabilitating bonobos orphaned by the illegal wildlife trade in 1994, founded Amis des Bonobos du Congo and Lola ya Bonobo sanctuary in 2002, and orchestrated the world’s first re-wilding of bonobos in 2009.
 Claudine also co-founded, with Dominique Morel, Friends of Bonobos (US).
 With more than 25 years of success in the field, she is a globally recognized expert in bonobo conservation and habitat protection – she is the Jane Goodall of bonobos.

-Dominique co-founded Friends of Bonobos in 2003 and has been its president ever since.
+Dominique co-founded Friends of Bonobos in 2003.
 She spent seven years in the Democratic Republic of Congo, where she met Claudine Andre and fell in love with bonobos.
 She was instrumental in helping Claudine André establish Lola ya Bonobo sanctuary and Ekolo ya Bonobo reserve and has also served on the board of Les Amis des Bonobos du Congo since the early 2000s.
 Dominique works tirelessly to raise funds from foundations and governments for bonobo protection.
 She has worked for Catholic Relief Services for more than two decades and is focused on emergency response in Africa, Asia and the Middle East.
 Dominique is French and lives in Cairo.

 Ashley Stone, Co-Chair